EMT to Medical Equipment Repairer: EMT Career Guide

 How to Become a Medical Equipment Repairer

-One advantage to becoming a medical equipment repairer is that no certification is required.
+One benefit to becoming a medical equipment repairer is that no certification is required.

-States don’t require you to pass an exam, but some BMETs may decide to pursue optional certifications in specific technologies to increase their chances of being hired.
+States do not require you to pass an exam, but some BMETs pursue optional certifications in specific technologies to increase their chances of being hired.

-Depending on the type of equipment you’ll be fixing, some employers may require additional training for specific machines and devices.
-However For basic medical equipment, like electronic wheelchairs and hospital beds, this training is typically given on-the-job with no additional education required and the training lasts an average of three to six months.
+Depending on the type of equipment, some employers may require additional training for specific machines and devices.
+However, for standard medical equipment, like electronic wheelchairs and hospital beds, training is typically given on the job over an average of three to six months, with no additional education required.

 For more complex machines and technology, some hospitals may require BMETs to complete an associate degree in biomedical engineering technology or engineering.
-A few machines, such as CAT scans, may even require a bachelor’s degree.
+However, some devices, such as CAT scans, may require a bachelor’s degree.

 - You are mechanically inclined